yuichi110/drawlib_docs/v0_1/docs/source/manual/introductions/quick_start/doc.rst

     image_theme1.png

-Drawlib posses these official themes.
+Drawlib offers several official themes:

 - ``default``
 - ``default2``
 - ``essentials``
 - ``monochrome``

-All style naming rules are same.
-However default theme ``default`` has only colors for simpliness for beginners.
+The style naming rules are consistent across all themes.
+However, the ``default`` theme default primarily focuses on colors to keep it simple for beginners.
-You can check what style name for each style class with ``dtheme.print_style_table()``.
+You can check the available style names for each style class using ``dtheme.print_style_table()``.
-As you can see, many style name supports only few style classes.
-This is because "flat(no border fill)" style doesn't fit to line and text.
+Note that many style names support only a few style classes because "flat (no border fill)" styles do not suit lines and text.

+Here's how you can print the available styles in a theme:

 .. literalinclude:: print_theme_styles.py
    :language: python